Director Emeritus, Koch Industries

-Mr. Koch is also chairman and chief executive officer of Koch Chemical Technology Group, LLC, a wholly owned subsidiary of Koch Industries.
-He has lead this group of companies since joining Koch in 1970.
+David H. Koch was director emeritus of Koch Industries, Inc., and served as chairman and chief executive officer of Koch Chemical Technology Group, LLC, a wholly owned subsidiary of Koch Industries.

-- $150 million to the Memorial Sloan-Kettering Cancer Center to build a state-of-the-art outpatient medical facility.
-The donation is the largest single gift Memorial Sloan-Kettering has ever received and is the largest single gift Mr. Koch has ever given.
+- $207.1 million in total contributions to Memorial Sloan Kettering Cancer Center, including $135 million to build a state-of-the-art outpatient medical facility.
+This recent donation is the largest single gift Memorial Sloan Kettering has ever received and is the largest single gift Mr. Koch ever gave.

 - $185 million in total contributions to MIT, including $100 million as prime contributor for the David H. Koch Institute for Integrative Cancer Research, $20 million to help build a new childcare center, and contributions that supported the Koch Biology Building and the David H. Koch School of Chemical Engineering Practice.